shipshapecode/website-nuxt/content/blog/posts/2021-03-11-getting-started-with-serverless.md

 yarn serverless offline
 ```

-and should give you a nice console output of the following:
+and should give us a nice console output of the following:

 ```bash
 Serverless: Bundling with Webpack...